| Title: | Extract Event Statistics in Hydrologic Time Series |

 c("which.max", "max", "min") Functions to be applied to the events |

-are called the indices returned are global, that is, relative to the start of data
+which.max are called the indices returned are global, that is, relative to the start of data.

 Hourly rainfall (P) and water level (WL) at Burnie, Tasmania for 1997-01-14 to 1997-02-14 (Pluvio ID: 091009; Tide gauge: IDO71005)